 CPET primarily determines whether patients have normal or reduced maximal exercise capacity (VO2max) and, if so, suggests probable causes.
 CPET is used to define which organ systems contribute to a patient’s symptoms of exertional dyspnea and exercise intolerance and to what extent.
 The test is also more sensitive for detecting early or subclinical disease than are less comprehensive tests that are done at rest.
 Examples of applications include

 Determination of whether dyspnea symptoms result from cardiac or pulmonary problems in patients who have disorders of both organ systems

-CPET can also help gauge responses to therapeutic interventions and guide prescription of exercise in rehabilitation programs Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic respiratory disorders... read more .
+CPET can also help gauge responses to therapeutic interventions and guide prescription of exercise in rehabilitation programs Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic... read more .
 In following the response to therapy or disease progression, a steady-state CPET involving at least 6 minutes of constant work at 50 to 70% of the maximal work rate achieved during a maximal CPET may be more useful than an incremental, maximal CPET.
 Repeated evaluation at this work rate over time provides comparable data and is sensitive to improvement or decline in cardiopulmonary function.

 Several variables are assessed during CPET, and no single one is diagnostic of a cause for exercise limitation.
 Instead, an integrative approach using clinical data, trends during exercise, and recognition of underlying patterns of physiologic responses is used.